-Simply put, employment status is essentially a term that groups other terms together to help the law decide how your taxes are paid, what laws you are protected under and the legal boundaries between an Employer (the person or institute offering the work for compensation) and a Talent (the person providing a skill to earn compensation from employer).
+Simply put, work status or employment status is a term that helps decide how your taxes are paid and what laws you are protected under.
+Moreover, it defines the legal boundaries between an Employer (the person or institute offering the work for compensation) and a Talent (the person providing a skill to earn compensation from employer).

 Full-Time or Part-Time = refers to the number of hours in a work week you work

 Internship or Apprenticeship = lets people know you are learning on the job

 Exempt = means your job doesn’t require compliance with time-related work laws

 Non-Exempt = obviously means the opposite

 You can be a contract part-time intern, contract full time, an intern who is an employee, full-time exempt employee.
 But, you cannot be a part-time non-exempt contractor.
 Confused?
 Exempt and nonexempt are terms reserved for employees only.
 This is because they are terms that require compliance for employees.

 The DOL says that you are an employer if you dictate where and when a person works.
 When that happens any laws governing that relationship are in play.
 That does not mean that the government is dictating your labor agreements.
 In fact, I think they are encouraging employers and job seekers to think about the terms they use in employment.
 The types of employment and labor contracts are at the discretion of the employer and the talent.